UPDATED October 17, 2018

 - If two openings exist, two conditional offers are given.
 Those applicants advance to the background investigation phase (below) of the hiring process.

 - The remainder of the applicants are placed on an eligibility list for a period of one year, or until another announcement for the same position is given.

-Our background investigation process
+Our background investigation process may include:

 - Personal History Statement – Detailed listing of the applicant’s education, previous employers, references and social acquaintances, drug usage, and any other criminal activity (whether detected by law enforcement or not)

 - Credit check - WPD policy requires that “employees will pay all just debts and legal liabilities incurred by them”